virajdesai0309/portfolio/README.md

 Feb 2023 – Current (Process Modelling Engineer)

+### ABG Hindalco Jharkhand Alumina Hydrate | Team Size – 2 Members |
+- Conducted Case Studies for the **Calcining Process for Alumina Hydrate**.
+- **Process Flow Diagram** was studied to identify the flow patterns and fluidization of solid.
+- **Particle Size Distribution Analysis of Aluminum Hydrate** was done to build process-based models.

+### Product Development for Aleph Tech Stack | Team Size – 4 Members |
+- Was involved in product development for **Aleph Tech Stack**.
+Coordinated with other developers/engineers/designers for the Aleph Tech Stack.
+- Was involved in the back-end calculations and model generation.
+Some of the generated models were **mixers, splitters, separators, columns, reactors** etc.
+- **Code base** was written and pushed to remote Aleph Repository
+- Necessary selection of **chart types** were done for the UI of the Aleph Co-Pilot
+- Wrote White Papers for **Optimization of Chillers** Units using ALEPH CO-PILOT
+- Wrote White Paper on **Optimization of Distillation Column And Energy Savings** using ALEPH CO-PILOT.
+- Wrote White Papers on **Modelling of Gas Fired Boiler** Using ALEPH CO-PILOT.

 ### TES-AMM Energy Monitoring and Optimization of MVR [Mechanical Vapor Recompression] Process | Team Size - 2 Members |

-- Conducted SCADA Data Analysis to pinpoint critical process parameters contributing to energy waste during startup.
+- Conducted **SCADA Data Analysis** to pinpoint critical process parameters contributing to energy waste during startup.
-- Developed a process model in DWSim based on the SCADA System information and process data.
+- Developed a **process model in DWSim** based on the SCADA System information and process data.
-- Identified energy-intensive equipment, including the forced circulation pump, steam compressor, and centrifuge.
+- Identified **energy-intensive equipment**, including the forced circulation pump, steam compressor, and centrifuge.
-- Established Key Performance Indicators (KPIs) and presented them to customers and stakeholders, recommending changes to standard operating procedures for improved operational efficiency.
+- Established **Key Performance Indicators (KPIs)** and presented them to customers and stakeholders, recommending changes to standard operating procedures for improved operational efficiency.
-- Translated Vendor P&ID from Chinese to English for clear communication.
+- Translated **Vendor P&ID from Chinese to English** for clear communication.
-- Necessary pump curves were also investigated from the vendors site.
+- Necessary **pump curves** were also investigated from the vendors side.

 ### DWSim to Python Connector | Team Size – 2 Members |